Top US Republican McCarthy urges support for debt ceiling deal ahead of key vote | Law-Order

 Roy said Republicans on the panel had agreed that they would not advance legislation they all did not support, which could potentially torpedo the bill before it comes up for a full vote.
 "Right now, it ain't good," Roy said at a news conference.

+A successful vote there would set up a vote by the full House on Wednesday.
+Top House Democrat Hakeem Jeffries said his caucus would provide votes to help pass the bill through the chamber, which Republicans control by a 222-213 margin.

+"Democrats are committed to making sure that we do our part and avoid a default," Jeffries said.
 A Senate vote could possibly stretch into the weekend if lawmakers in that chamber try to slow its passage.
 At least one, Republican Mike Lee, has said he may try to do so, and other Republicans have also expressed discomfort with some aspects of the deal.
-The bill would suspend the U.S. debt limit through Jan.
-1, 2025, allowing Biden and lawmakers to set aside the politically risky issue until after the November 2024 presidential election.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)